Linda-Carlstad/admin.lindacarlstad.se/readme.md

 ## Description
 This app is used to handle the content on [Linda Carsltad](https://lindacarlstad.se).
-It is a fully custom CRM system using techniques like CRUD and MVC to handle objects and events.
+It is a fully custom CMS system using techniques like CRUD and MVC to handle objects and events.

 ## Installation